 , investigating employers and playing an important role in the investigation of reported cases.

 Unpaid Internships and Legal Action

 Those violating the internship guidelines put forth by the Department of Labor leave themselves vulnerable to legal action.
-To date, several major class action lawsuits have been filed, and most recently a federal judge in New York ruled in favor of 2 former unpaid interns who worked on the set of Academy Award winning film Black Swan
+Since 2014, numerous lawsuits have been resolved in favor of unpaid interns.

 ATTORNEY ADVERTISING: Unpaid internship lawyers.
 Prior results do not guarantee a similar outcome.